Williamstown (CDP), Massachusetts

 Williamstown is a census-designated place (CDP) in the town of Williamstown in Berkshire County, Massachusetts, United States.
 The population of the CDP was 4,325 at the 2010 census, out of 7,754 in the entire town.

 Geography

-The Williamstown CDP is located in the northeast part of the town of Williamstown at 42°42′34″N 73°11′50″W (42.709577, -73.197396).
+The Williamstown CDP is located in the northeastern part of the town of Williamstown at 42°42′34″N 73°11′50″W (42.709577, -73.197396).
 Williams College occupies much of the center of the CDP.
 At the west side of campus is the intersection of U.S. Route 7 and Massachusetts Route 2.
-Route 2 leads east through the CDP as Main Street, then becomes the Mohawk Trail as it continues east towards North Adams and the Connecticut River valley.
+Route 2 leads east through the CDP as Main Street and then becomes the Mohawk Trail as it continues east towards North Adams and the Connecticut River valley.
 Route 7 leaves to the north as North Street towards Vermont, and the two highways leave to the south as Cold Spring Road.